 The tax filing deadline is Monday, April 15

 The IRS will begin accepting tax returns on Jan.
-30. Most taxpayers should be able to file on that date though some revised forms may not be immediately available.
+30, and most taxpayers should be able to file on that date though some revised forms may not be immediately available.

 You can blame the delay on the federal "fiscal cliff" crisis and the new tax bill Congress passed just after Dec.
 31. You can find more information in this Forbes article.